 Initiation of work and/or expenditure of funds constitutes the applicant’s agreement to the terms and conditions of this award.

 For more information, send an email to CHARLI@Life.edu.

 We wish you all the best with your project!!

-CETL Research & Scholarly Support

-Student Research Travel Application